CONNECT XCOL Table Type

 Arthur, Sandra, Peter, John

-We can have a different view on these data, where each child will be associated
+We can have a different view on these data, where each child are associated with his/her mother by creating an XCOL table by:

 CREATE TABLE xchild (

-mother char(12) NOT NULL,
+mother CHAR(12) NOT NULL,

-child char(12) DEFAULT NULL flag=2
+child CHAR(12) DEFAULT NULL flag=2

 ) ENGINE=CONNECT table_type=XCOL tabname='chlist'